 With the current focus on preventing transmission of COVID on surfaces, escalator cleaning and use is a hot topic.
 This blog is a helpful guide...

-With the spread of coronavirus COVID-19, effective cleaning and disinfection on escalators and moving walkways are now more important than ever.
+With the spread of COVID, effective cleaning and disinfection on escalators and moving walkways are now more important than ever.
 Bacteria and dirt can hide and be invisible.
 Shoes can transfer dirt onto the escalator steps and hands can leave marks and grime on the handrails.
 It’s important to be mindful of the surfaces we touch, not only for our own personal safety but also for public health.

 - Keep your social distance